 What do you think most people should do differently to be more healthy?

 People need to figure out what small lifestyle changes or habits will give them the greatest return on results.
-In practice I can say that having good sleep hygiene and being more mindful of exactly what food or "fuel" we are regularly supplying our bodies with are both very important.
+In practice I can say that simply having good sleep hygiene and being more mindful of exactly what food or "fuel" we are regularly supplying our bodies with are both very important.

 What are some books you recommend?